andrew-barnas/Oak-Bay-Deer-Density/README.md

 SANDRA
 ANDREW
 MACG?
+This folder contains scripts to process raw camera data into summarized detections of marked and unmarked individuals, as well as details on camera operability.
+Data for each year is processed seperately in scripts named, "1.
+Data Prep XXXX".
+Minor differences in data collection each year, along with differences in review, neccesitate seperate processing just to make life easier.
+The outputs from each year are produced seperately, to be combined in future steps

 WHAT IS GOING ON IN EACH FOLDER
 1. DATA PREP - preparing data seperately for each year